Confinement-driven state transition and bistability in schooling fish: Results

-The potential profile and fluctuations of the group are likely influenced by the tank surface and the number of individuals in the group.
-We introduce a simple two state Markov process at the scale of the school to gain insight on the transition between the polarized and the milling state.
-In this scenario, the school is considered as a bistable system; we denote $\alpha$ (resp. $\beta$) the rate of transition from the polarized to the milling state (resp. from milling to polarized).
+We introduce a simple two-state Markov process at the scale of the school to gain insight on the transition between the polarized and milling states.
+In this scenario, the school is considered as a bistable system; we denote $\alpha$ (resp. $\beta$) the rate of transition from the polarized to milling states (resp. from milling to polarized).
 The transition probability from polarized to milling (resp. milling to polarized) during a time $\delta t$ is therefore $\delta t \alpha$ (resp. $\delta t \beta$).
-This probability is considered to depend only on the current state and is independant of the history of the system.
-In this case, the time between switching events (i.e the duration of the bout spent in either state) follows an exponential distribution with a rate parameter specific to that state.
+This probability is considered to depend only on the current state and is independent of the history of the system.
+In this case, the time between switching events (i.e the duration of the bout spent in either state) follows a Poisson distribution with a rate parameter specific to that state.
 We have the following probability density functions for the duration of milling and polarized bouts: